 Have I lost my zeal for making the most of every opportunity as I interact with people I encounter along the way?
 Am I allowing the busyness of life to keep so task-oriented in terms of my worldly responsibilities to preclude attention to my otherworldly responsibilities?

-I must also reflect upon those areas of my Christian service – my mission work and my nursing home ministry, for instance.
+I must also reflect upon those areas of my Christian service.
 Do I cheerfully give of myself as I serve, or do I give of myself reluctantly as if under self-imposed compulsion?

 I’m not sure what became of our friend Archippus.
 Did he repent?
 Was he refreshed in his spirit?
 Did he fall on his knees before God or fall altogether?
 Did he finish strong?
 We don’t really know.
 But unfortunately for him, this verse has become his legacy.
 Spare me such a fate, Lord.